Nosto/search-coding-interview-scala/README.md

 ### Running

 * `sbt run`
 * Open http://localhost:8080 in your browser.

-> You can also run the app from IntelliJ by running `Application` class.
+You can also run the app from IntelliJ by running `Application` class.

+### Formatting

+* Format the code using `sbt scalafmtAll`.
+This makes it easier for us to perform a code review.

 ## Your Tasks